thyme4soup/door-sign-pi/README.md

-# echo-pi
+# door-sign-pi
-Controlling Raspberry Pi GPIO with Amazon Echo using fauxmo This is to overcome the limitation of changing URL's for tunnel while using ngrok.
+An e-ink door sign controlled by alexa

-For detailed instructions refer to the [instructable](https://www.instructables.com/id/Control-Raspberry-Pi-GPIO-Using-Amazon-Echo-Fauxmo/)
+This is an adapted fork from a (very helpful) [instructable](https://www.instructables.com/id/Control-Raspberry-Pi-GPIO-Using-Amazon-Echo-Fauxmo/) using Fauxmo